Syam1911/Image-Generation-using-stable-diffusion-Comfy-UI/README.md

 pip install -r requirements.txt

 After the installation of ComfyUI software, open it and choose CPU or GPU to run as per your availabilty.
-In the next step, we'll see the node arrangemnet as default with checkpoint node as input.
+In the next step, we'll see the node arrangement as default with checkpoint node as input.

 # Stable Diffusion v1.5 Model
 Download here ---> https://civitai.com/models/62437/v1-5-pruned-emaonly